PengjuYan/prml-notes/README.md

 # prml-notes

-Solutions and notes for the Book of Pattern Recognition and Machine Learning
+Solutions and notes for the book of [Pattern Recognition and Machine Learning](http://www.springer.com/gb/book/9780387310732).